AI

 /lsList files currently in the chat.

-/read-only <files> *Add files for reference but block edits to them.
+/read-only <files> *Add files for reference but block edits.

 /clearClear the visible chat history.